Whatsupas/Lottery-Game/README.md

                   [B] Name length is equal or less than 15

                   [C] Two players with the same name is not allowed

+[3] All random numbers in range from 1 to 50
-[3] It's possible that appears more than one winner
+[4] It's possible that appears more than one winner